Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 INTEGRATION INTO HIGH SCHOOL CURRICULUM:

-The SDGs Connector Web Application is designed to be seamlessly integrated into high school curricula.
-Teachers will be able to use the platform to:
+Gradatim offers a versatile, student-centered platform that teachers can use to enrich their classrooms while promoting deeper understanding and collaboration.
+The platform will be seamlessly integrated into high school curricula, offering flexibility for teachers across subjects like science, social studies, and even humanities.

 - Project Based Learning: Teachers can assign SDG projects to students as part of their broader coursework, allowing them to apply classroom knowledge to real-world challenges.
 - Cross Curricular Connections: The platform enables students to work across disciplines, helping them see how subjects like environmental science, economics, geography, and social justice interconnect when addressing SDGs.
 Teachers from multiple subjects can collaborate, using the app as a hub for interdisciplinary learning.